seiya508/IRCommunication/README.md

 # IRCommunication
-Control TV and air conditioner using IR with Alexa.
+This controls TV and air conditioner using IR with Alexa.